antohneo/pythonProgramming3rdEdition/README.md

 # pythonProgramming3rdEdition
-Exercises from Python Programming: An Introduction to Computer Science by John Zelle 3rd Edition See http://mcsp.wartburg.edu/zelle/python/ for information on textbook.
+Exercises from Python Programming: An Introduction to Computer Science by John Zelle 3rd Edition.
-Written in Python3
+See http://mcsp.wartburg.edu/zelle/python/ for information on textbook.
+All excercises written in Python3.
+Additional graphics.py downloadable at website above.

 File naming convention:
 [Python Programming + Chapter # + Programming Excercise #]